wpan03/quick_ds_python/README.md

 ├── pyproject.toml                    <- describe the python package version when this code is developed
 ```

+## Tour :steam_locomotive:

+This section gives an overview of the purpose of each file.

+### src

+This folder contains modularized functions that can be easily reused.

++ `eda.py`: contain codes that is helpful for exploring data analysis.
++ `model_supervised.py`: contain codes that develop a supervised learning model, including codes for hyper-parameter tuning.
++ `evaluate.py`: contain functions that evaluate the performance of a supervised learning model.
++ `explain.py`: contain codes that explain why a model makes certain prediction.
++ `model_cluster.py`: contain functions that simplify the process of developing and analyzing cluster models, especially for KMeans.

+### nice_things

+This folder contain some codes that are not in a function, but can be handy for copying when developing.

++ `tune_grid.py`: contain predefined parameter grids that can be a good start point for doing hyper-parameter tuning.

+### Jupyter Notebooks

++ `supervised_clf_demo.ipynb`: demonstrates how the function in this repo can help various stages when developing a classification model.
+[In Colab](https://colab.research.google.com/github/wpan03/quick_ds_python/blob/master/supervised_clf_demo.ipynb).
++ `supervised_reg_demo.ipynb`: demonstrates how the function in this repo can help various stages when developing a regression model.
++ `cluster_demo.ipynb`: demonstrates how the function in this repo can help developing a clustering model.

 ## Virtual Environment :clipboard:

 This section is mainly for development purpose.
 You can skip this section if you want to directly copy and use functions inside this repo.